What is the number one cause of spoiled meat? – it is a common question all over the world for meat lovers.

 What are the others cause of spoiled meat?

-Why cross-contamination is a cause of spoiled meat?
+Cross-contamination is a cause of spoiled meat

 Cross-contamination is when bacteria from one food item is transferred to another food item.
 This can happen if you use the same cutting board or knife for meat and other food items.